deenr/ot-code-challenge/README.md

 ### API Integration

 - To fetch the data, you are to use the [API-FOOTBALL](https://www.api-football.com/documentation-v3).
-The api calls should be made usign Axios and the API key is provided within the `.env` file.
+The api calls should be made usign Axios and the API key should be provided within a `.env` file.
+The API Key will be provided before the start of your assignment.
 The packages axios & @nuxtjs/axios are already included in the `package.json` file.
 However, they are not yet included in for example the `nuxt.config.js`.

 -   **Get /countries:** Use the get countries endpoint to fetch the countries for the Selection.